The Most Influential Irish Trad Albums of All Time

 The Bothy Band’s moody interpretation of this simple Irish tune has become one of its most iconic settings.

 Depth of Sound

 With 14 tracks on the album, and only three of them songs, The Bothy Band were offering something different to Planxty.
 This album is an exciting fusion of trad, folk and rock that draws you in from start to finish.

 It’s a masterclass in arrangement and accompaniment.
 The dynamic trio of Matt Molloy on flute, Paddy Keenan on pipes and Tommy Peoples on fiddle was accompanied by a host of other master musicians.
 With Tríona Ní Dhomhnaill on keyboard skills, Mícheál Ó Domhnaill on guitar and the legendary Donal Lunny on bouzouki, The Bothy Band created a rich, full sound that added the depth and bass that Ceoltóirí Chualann and The Chieftains lacked at the time.

 Masterful Group Performance

 One of my favourite tracks on the album is Hector the Hero: The Laird of Drumblaire.
 It could easily be mistaken for a solo fiddle track, beginning as it does with People’s soulful playing of this Scottish air.
-He is briefly joined by Molloy before embarking on a lively strathspey written by the same composer (James Scott Skinner):
+He is briefly joined by Molloy before embarking on a lively strathspey (a Scottish dance) written by the same composer, James Scott Skinner: